Mass Killer Scott Dekraai Gets Life In Prison In Case Tainted By Government Misconduct

 “You deserve nothing,” Wilson said to Dekraai.
 “I hope you find hatred staring back at you in prison.”

+During their remarks to the court, several family members thanked Goethals and the state prosecutors who took over the case for their professionalism.
+Three of them even praised the work of Assistant Public Defender Scott Sanders, who represented Dekraai.
+Wilson said he saw that Sanders cared about the victims, although he “played for the wrong team.”

-Many of the family members said that they agreed with Goethals’ sentencing decision and that they were relieved the proceedings were finally coming to an end.
+Many of the family members said they agreed with the judge’s sentencing decision and were relieved the proceedings were finally coming to an end.

 Still, the sentence is extraordinary in the case of a mass murderer.
 Dekraai almost immediately confessed to police about his role in the 2011 killing.
 He formally pleaded guilty to the crimes in 2014.
 It appeared he would swiftly be dispatched to San Quentin’s death row.